-The Power of Story In Crisis: Andrew Cuomo Shows How It's Done
+The Power of Story In Crisis: Andrew Cuomo Shows How It's Done (updated - and then how it's not done)

 Our need for compassionate, thoughtful, and decisive leadership is best served by a blend of hard truths and something far more difficult to conjure: the power of our collective human capacity for decency, love, and levity.